Permutation-Aware Action Segmentation via Unsupervised Frame-to-Segment Alignment: Conclusion

 \section{Conclusion}

-We propose a novel combination of modules and losses to exploit both frame-level cues and segment-level cues for unsupervised activity segmentation.
-Our approach includes a frame-level prediction module which uses a transformer encoder for obtaining framewise action classes and is trained in unsupervised manner.
-To leverage segment-level cues, we add a segment-level prediction model based on a transformer encoder for predicting video transcripts and a frame-to-segment alignment module for corresponding frame-level features with segment-level features, resulting in permutation-aware segmentation results.
-Moreover, we present simple-yet-effective pseudo labels for unsupervised training of the above modules.
-We show comparable or superior results of our approach over prior unsupervised activity segmentation methods on 50 Salads, YouTube Instructions, Breakfast, and Desktop Assembly.
-Our future work will explore handling repetitive actions~\cite{wang2015unsupervised} or other techniques~\cite{chang2019d3tw,haresh2021learning,nguyen2022inductive,tran2023learning} for frame-to-segment alignment.
+We propose a novel combination of modules and unsupervised losses to exploit both frame-level cues and segment-level cues for permutation-aware activity segmentation.
+Our approach includes a frame-level prediction module which uses a transformer encoder for obtaining framewise action classes and is trained in unsupervised manner via temporal optimal transport.
+To leverage segment-level cues, we utilize a segment-level prediction model based on a transformer decoder for predicting video transcripts and a frame-to-segment alignment module for corresponding frame-level features with segment-level features, resulting in permutation-aware segmentation results.
+For unsupervised training of the above modules, we introduce simple-yet-effective pseudo labels.
+We show comparable or superior results over prior methods on four public datasets.